Ecology

 Slope of the seashore

-The combination of geology, exposure to waves and slope of the shore create a patchwork of plants and animals.
-In the steep areas at Long Reef you can easily see the different zones.
-In other areas there are no strong zones but a mix of flat bare areas and patches of different animals and plants.
+In the steep areas at Long Reef it is easy to see the different zones.
+In other areas, there are no strong zones but a mix of flat bare areas and patches of different animals and plants.

 Tidal zones diagram